Where Did Those Pink and Blue Striped Hospital Baby Blankets Come From?

 The origin of this receiving blanket is actually fairly simple.
 It was all started by a healthcare linen supply company named Medline, located in Mundelein, Illinois, and by A.L.
 Mills, to be exact.

-His original job was to make butcher aprons, and eventually that led him to creating surgical attire.
+His original job was to make butcher aprons, and eventually, that led him to create surgical attire.
 As it became more common for women to give birth in the hospital setting as opposed to at home, the drab cloth that hospitals were using as a baby blanket was in need of an appealing upgrade.
 That’s where Mills came in.

 And his intentions behind the design were picked up…a lot.
 Every year, Medline sells approximately 1.5 million of this design, which has been called the Kuddle-Up blanket.